Programming Languages

 * Functional languages: Examples are List and its derivatives, Prolog, Maple, Mathematica.

-* Object-oriented languages: The data themselves become the organizing principle; For example, a class of objects called 'Customers' might contain names, addresses, telephone numbers, etc; the subroutines are packaged with the object, and are called 'member functions' – the Customer object might have a number of such functions, such as 'GetLastName' and 'SendBill' –; In turn, objects can be arranged in related hierarchies – for example, 'Customer' could be a sub-class of 'Person' and a super-class of 'VIPCustomer'–; Object-oriented programming has become very popular because it allows programmers to clearly associate the code with their mental models of the real world data that it represents; Examples are C++, Java, and Smalltalk.
+* Object-oriented languages: The data themselves become the organizing principle; For example, a class of objects called 'Customers' might contain names, addresses, telephone numbers, etc; The subroutines are packaged with the object, and are called 'member functions' – the Customer object might have a number of such functions, such as 'GetLastName' and 'SendBill' –; In turn, objects can be arranged in related hierarchies – for example, 'Customer' could be a sub-class of 'Person' and a super-class of 'VIPCustomer'–; Object-oriented programming has become very popular because it allows programmers to clearly associate the code with their mental models of the real world data that it represents; Examples are C++, Java, and Smalltalk.

-Macsyma (1960's)
+Macsyma (1960s)

-* Idea: Big; has many packages, including indicial Cartan.
+* Idea: Big, has many packages, including indicial Cartan.

-Maple (1980's)
+Maple (1980s)

 * Idea: Small kernel; large library (not very integrated).

-@ In general: Toussaint cs.SC/01-ln.
+@ In general: Toussaint cs.SC/01-ln; Liengme 19 [primer].

-@ Mathematical physics: Enns & McGuire 97 [non-linear equations, r PT(98)jul]; Richards 01; Enns 05 [computer algebra].
+@ Mathematical physics: Enns & McGuire 00 [non-linear equations, r PT(98)jul]; Richards 01; Enns 05 [computer algebra].

-@ In physics: Greene 95 [classical mechanics]; Horbatsch 95 [quantum mechanics]; Kalashnikov gq/01 [astrophysics, cosmology]; Lake phy/05 [GRTensorII package].
+@ In physics: Greene 95 [classical mechanics]; Horbatsch 95 [quantum mechanics]; Kalashnikov gq/01 [astrophysics, cosmology]; Lake phy/05 [GRTensorII package]; Wang 06; Lynch 09 [dynamical systems].

-Mathematica (1980's) > s.a.
-BRST; heat [kernel coefficients]; partial differential equations.
+Mathematica (1980s) > s.a. partial differential equations.

 * Idea: Mathtensor is indicial; Ricci.

-@ In general: Wolfram 91; Blachman 92; Wickham-Jones 94 [graphics]; Höft & Höft 98; Maeder 00 [computer science].
+@ Books: Wolfram 91; Blachman 92; Wickham-Jones 94 [graphics]; Höft & Höft 98; Maeder 00 [computer science]; Wellin 16.

-@ In physics: Feagin 94 [quantum mechanics]; Soleng 96-gq/95 [Cartan package]; Gass 98 [with CD-ROM]; Kinzel & Reents 98 [and C]; Kiselev et al 99 [fluids]; Zhang qp/02 [commutators in quantum mechanics]; Zimmermann & Olness 03; Baumann 05 [theory]; Lake phy/05 [GRTensorM package]; Romano et al 06 [continuum mechanics]; McMahon & Topa 06 [intro].
+@ In physics: Feagin 94 [quantum mechanics]; Soleng 96-gq/95 [Cartan package]; Gass 98 [with CD-ROM]; Kinzel & Reents 98 [and C]; Kiselev et al 99 [fluids]; Zhang qp/02 [commutators in quantum mechanics]; Zimmerman & Olness 03; Baumann 05 [theory]; Lake phy/05 [GRTensorM package]; Romano et al 06 [continuum mechanics]; McMahon & Topa 06 [intro]; Kuusela a1905 [Clifford algebras, gamma matrices and spinors].

-@ Math physics: Cap 03; Dubin 03 [r PT(04)jun].
+@ Mathematical physics: Cap 03; Dubin 03 [r PT(04)jun]; Rybalka a2111 [SimpleTensor package for tensor and differential-geometry calculations].

-Reduce (1960's)
+Reduce (1960s)

 * Idea: Widely available; semi-indicial; is now free – without garbage collection.